 The refined grains found in white bread, packaged muffins, white rice, and white flour often contain more saturated fats and sugar than their wholegrain brothers and sister.
 Research indicates those who regularly eat whole grains have a lower body mass index and less belly fat.
-So why not experiment with quinoa, brown rice, and whole wheat pasta this April.
+So why not experiment with quinoa, brown rice, and whole-wheat pasta this April.

 3) Stop using your phone in the gym!

-Using the gym as a chance to catch up on your emails, social media or messaging is a sure fire way of not getting the full benefit of your workout.
+Using the gym as a chance to catch up on your emails, social media, or messaging is a sure-fire way of not getting the full benefit of your workout.
 One study found that performing mental and physical tasks at the same time can tax your prefrontal cortex and drain your energy.
 Exercising to music gets a free pass because it doesn’t take conscious effort, but channel-surfing on the treadmill?
-That’s a big no no.
+That’s a big no-no.

 4) Say no to juice cleanses, but drink your vegetables!

 Don’t fall for the standard sales pitches.
-Although researchers from the University College London found that getting seven or more portions of produce a day can cut your risk of cancer by 25 percent, and your risk of heart disease by 31 percent, slurping juice for days on end could starve your body of muscle-building proteins, mood-boosting amino acids and belly-filling fibre.
+Although researchers from the University College London found that getting seven or more portions of produce a day can cut your risk of cancer by 25 percent, and your risk of heart disease by 31 percent, slurping juice for days on end could starve your body of muscle-building proteins, mood-boosting amino acids, and belly-filling fiber.
 What’s more, you will be putting away more sugar than you need, the equivalent of almost 5 chocolate bars worth in one day.
-So if you want something to slurp why not spin your vegetables in to smoothies to boosts your micronutrient intake.
+So if you want something to slurp why not spin your vegetables into smoothies to boosts your micronutrient intake.
 Remember “A well-functioning body does a good job of detoxing all on its own,”.

 5) Take time for yourself!